 Long-term care administration (LTCA) is a career opportunity in a period of expansion and diversification.
 Professional requirements vary widely depending on state and federal regulations for the specific area of administration.
 Long-term care administrators manage and direct the daily operations of long-term care facilities.
 Employment opportunities for long-term care administrators are available and may be found in assisted living facilities, geriatric care centers, home health care agencies, hospice facilities, hospital systems, rehabilitation facilities, residential care facilities for the elderly, retirement communities, senior centers, skilled nursing facilities, and special population programs (AIDS and mental health).

-Geriatric Care Managers (GCMs) are among the most highly sought gerontological professionals in the United States.
+Geriatric Care Managers (GCMs) play a critical role in assessing, planning, and coordinating care for older adults and their families.
 GCMs are hired by a variety of community-based agencies, private care management organizations and many GCMs are starting their own businesses.
 A GCM practice particularly lends itself to the entrepreneur who wishes to begin a small business to serve the community need.
 GCMs are certified and supported by the National Association of Professional Geriatric Care Managers.
 This professional association provides an interactive web site that links family members with certified care managers and offers high quality continuing education.